How To Create a Winning Go-To-Market Plan (Part-1)

 At the outset of every engagement, EVERY marketing plan must start with a well-defined discovery and assessment process that ensures we understand the industry, company, product, and competition as well as, or in many cases, better than, the management team.

 Our approach comprises a seven-step process that is one of the industry’s most comprehensive.
-The first six steps can be summarized by the following diagrams.
+The following diagrams summarize the first six steps.

 Let’s break this down because the process sequence is just as important as who you interview and how you accumulate the data.